phpro/grumphp/.github/pull_request_template.md

 # New Task Checklist:

-- [ ] Is the README.md file updated?
 - [ ] Are the dependencies added to the composer.json suggestions?
 - [ ] Is the doc/tasks.md file updated?
 - [ ] Are the task parameters documented?